mjwall/accumulo-quickstart/README.md

     ./bin/install

+It will take a while to complete, as it must download the tar.gz files for Accumulo, Hadoop and Zookeper.
 Once complete, the cloud-install directory will contain everything for this particular installation.
 From the console, source the cloud-install/bin/cloud-env script to setup some environment variables.
 There are helper scripts in that bin directory.

 ##  Prerequisites